okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/authcodepkce/nutrition.md

-This guide explains how to implement an Authorization Code with PKCE flow for your app in Okta.
+This guide explains how to implement an Authorization Code with a Proof Key for Code Exchange (PKCE) flow for your app in Okta.

 ---